bzhxx/LCD-Game-Shrinker/README.md

 # LCD-Game-Shrinker
+This program permits to shrink MAME ROM & Artwork of LCD handheld devices (Game & Watch, Konami, Tiger, Elektronika,...).

+High resolution artworks are mixed, downscaled and color reduced to match portable device performances.

+LCD segments are resized and extracted from Scalable Vector Graphics with drop shadow effect.

-This program permits to shrink MAME SM510 righ resolution artwork and graphics for portable device running LCD-Game-Emulator : https://github.com/bzhxx/LCD-Game-Emulator
+Finally, a compressed data file is created including all relevant information for portable device running LCD-Game-Emulator : https://github.com/bzhxx/LCD-Game-Emulator

 # Environment